indiqusdocs/yntraa/docs/AboutServiceProviderAdministration/Role-basedAccessonAdminConsole.md

 ---
 # Role-based Access on Admin Console

-Apiculus Admin Console offers role-based access control (RBAC) for all admin users.
+Yntraa Admin platform offers role-based access control (RBAC) for all admin users.
 The system ships with default roles, with rights and privileges as outlined in this article.

 ## Admin Roles

-The Apiculus system ships with the following default admin roles:
+The Yntraa system ships with the following default admin roles:

 - Admin
 - Accounts & Orders (AOM)